 Here is a link to a study about this https://link.springer.com/article/10.1007/s10654-020-00678-5

-Cytokine storms are another frightening Covid complication, which occurs if ones immune system flares out of control in an inflamed way similar but worse than an asthma attack.
+Cytokine storms are another frightening Covid complication, which occur if ones immune system flares out of control in an inflamed way similar but worse than an asthma attack.
 Artemisia contains the phytochemical quercitine, which has been shown to calm, soothe and prevent cytokine storms.
 This is why it works so effectively to relieve asthma.
 My son was feeling asthmatic in the car when we went to pick up the artimisia sent from the farm recently.
 He did not have his reliever inhalent medication, so I asked him to chew on a stick of artimisia.
-Dispite her usually synical attitude, he said.
-“Mom this really works.”
-It took the asthma attack away instantly.
+Despite the usually cynical attitude, he said a few minutes later.
+“Mom this really works!”
+Just chewing on the artimisia stick took the asthma attack away instantly.
 My husband, who is also asthmatic found that rolling the leaves up and inserting them into the nostrils completely takes away an asthmatic reaction, when sinuses become blocked.
+This is well known among traditional healers, who also use rolled up leaves in their nostrils to protect themselves from potentially infectious diseases when seeing patients.

 “The human immune system consists of innate and adaptive mechanisms of defence that protect the host from harmful substances.
 Cytokines and other immune components play an important role in the induction and regulation of these defence mechanisms.
 Despite these mechanisms, sometimes pathogens still manage to evade the immune system causing disease; or allergens result in hypersensitive reactions; or the immune system becomes overly sensitive and starts attacking the “self”.
 Irrespective of the cause, despite its best efforts, the immune system sometimes needs help regulating its defences.”
 Wrote Kriel.
 In the study, which used Artemisia Afra tinctures on blood samples,.